-- 1. You must run the SNMPc Server under Windows Vista, NT, XP, 2000 or 2003. - The SNMPc JAVA Console was compiled using JAVA version 1.5.0.
-You should install this, or a more recent, version of the JAVA runtime on the remote client before trying to run the console applet. - 3.
+- 1. The SNMPc Enterprise JAVA Console was compiled using JAVA version 1.7.
+You should install this, or a more recent, version of the JAVA runtime on the remote client before trying to run the console applet. - 2.
 You must run a WEB Server on the SNMPc Enterprise server system.
-This is not included with SNMPc.
+This is not included with SNMPc Enterprise. - 3.
+You must use a web browser that supports Java Applets.
+Chrome and Microsoft Edge browsers do not support Java Applets.